 One of the things that make New Mexico so great, is represented well in this hike.
 Diversity in landscape.

-“Space is big.
+Last updated on September 28th, 2018“Space is big.
 Really big.
 You just won’t believe how vastly, hugely, mind-bogglingly big it is.
-I mean, you may think it’s a long way down the road to the chemist, but that’s just peanuts to space.” – Douglas Adams Hitchhiker’s Guide to the Galaxy It’s so big in fact, that there’s a huge radio […]
+I mean, you may think it’s a long way down the road to the chemist, but that’s just peanuts to space.” – Douglas Adams Hitchhiker’s Guide to the Galaxy It’s so big in fact, […]